 Recreation and Wellbeing Committee Terms of Reference

+1. Objective

 The Committee is appointed by the Parish Council to advise on and/or co-ordinate recreational and well-being opportunities in Brundall.

 The Committee recognises that it has a responsibility to support in the communication between the Community and the Parish Council.